 PRAY AT THE FORK IN THE ROAD

 Man starts out on his life journey on a single road.
 When he reaches accountability, he will come to a fork in the road; then he has to decide on which one he wants to finish his journey.
 Jesus, the Christ, has provided a hint where each of the roads may lead.
 “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads toward destruction, and many enter through it.
-But small is the gate and narrow is the road that leads to life, and only a few find it” (Mt.
-7:13-14; Lk.
-13:24).
-Jesus had in mind seeking the kingdom of God (Mt.
-6:33) and doing the will of God (Mt.
-7:21).
+But small is the gate and narrow is the road that leads to life, and only a few find it” (Matthew 7:13-14; Luke 13:24).
+What Jesus had in mind was seeking the Kingdom of God (Matthew 6:33) and doing the Will of God (Matthew 7:21).

 This also is the only road of grace where our Lord takes us back in case we fail or fall.
-He always is willing to forgive, if we are gracious to ourselves and to others.
-Grace is more than a gift; but it is also the road we travel on or the life we live.
+The Lord always is willing to forgive, if we are gracious to ourselves and to others.
+Grace is more than a gift — it is also the road we travel on or the life we live.
 Grace is the narrow road that makes it possible to get back where we came from.
-Jesus the Christ, our Lord and Savior, is the way of grace (Jn.
-1:17).
-In Him, God has extended his arm of grace, so that we get a second chance to finish for what we were created to do in the first place (Eph.
-2:4-10).
+Jesus the Christ, our Lord and Savior, is the way of grace (John 1:17).
+In Jesus, God has extended His Arm of grace, so that we get a second chance to finish for what we were created to do in the first place (Ephesians 2:4-10).
 Our life did not begin when we came into this world.
 “For he chose us in him before the creation of the world to be holy and blameless in his sight.
-In love he elected (predestined) us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will – to the praise of his glorious grace, which he has freely given us in the One he loves” (Eph.
-1:4-6).
-Jesus’ invitation, to those that did his will would be, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world” (Mt.
-25:34).
+In love he elected (predestined) us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will –- to the praise of his glorious grace, which he has freely given us in the One he loves” (Ephesians 1:4-6).
+Jesus’ invitation, to those that did his will would be, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world” (Matthew 25:34).
 Peter, who was tricked before, counseled thus, “Therefore, dear friends, since you already know this, be on guard so that you may not be carried away by the error of the lawless men and fall from your secure position.
 But grow in grace and knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever!
-Amen, (II Pe.
-3:17-18).
+Amen” (II Peter 3:17-18).
 I give grace priority in my prayers and I found it on the narrow road.